The Academy Educational Model

 - Academic study and arts training are co-curricular.
 Neither is more, or less, important than the other, but the authentic, disciplined immersion in each (separately) creates a powerful reciprocal relationship between the two.

 - Environment matters.
 Nearly four decades ago, The Academy’s first students built a community that was safe, inclusive, welcoming, and supportive — a community where students were united by their common sense of purpose, passion, and pursuit of excellence.
-In the decades sense, one of our primary goals has been to protect that culture, and as a result, our students truly want to be here.
-Violence, bullying, pressure to conform, and intolerance don’t factor into the Academy experience in nearly the same way as they do in other school communities.
+In the decades since, one of our primary goals has been to protect that culture, and as a result, our students truly want to be here.

 - Hire experts, and give them the authority and autonomy to be the experts.
 We believe that placing decision-making as close to the classroom as possible dramatically increases the teacher’s ability to create transformative experiences for their students.
-Geographically (and philosophically) distant administrators and powerful standardized testing corporations have little or no effect on our teachers’ abilities to change their students’ lives.
+Our teachers’ abilities to change students’ lives are not compromised by geographically (and philosophically) distant administrators, or powerful standardized testing corporations.

 - Cultivate relationships.
 No one is anonymous at The Academy, partly because we are a small school, and partly because we value the potential for mentorship and human relationships at every level: from upperclassmen to lowerclassmen, from teachers to students, and across all levels of the staff and administration.
 Community matters.

 - Expose young people to challenging material, high expectations, and critical feedback.
-Surprisingly, many new students at The Academy have never previously encountered any of these, much less all of them.
-However, we believe that young people are capable of so much more than they are typically given credit for when they are exposed to the combination of these elements.
+We believe that young people are capable of so much more than they are typically given credit for when they are exposed to the combination of these elements.
 There are no sanitized-for-school novels here, students routinely do jaw-dropping work, and many previously straight-A students earn their first C’s ever on their quarter papers.
 (Those are all good things.)

 - Cultivate individual responsibility.
 A small school does not need to create long lists of rules to prescribe and control every element of a student’s behavior.
 While we of course have policies and rules, one theme guides student behavior more than anything else: At all times, work hard to be sensitive enough to your environment to know what the right thing to do is.
 Then, do that thing.